aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/vbaprojectreference/_index.md

 ```

 Gets the referenced VBA project's identifier with an relative path.

+**Remarks**

 Only for project reference.

 **Returns:**
 java.lang.String